jonathanpotts/Ring/README.md

   // Check if there are any active dings. if (activeDings.Count > 0)
   {
-    // Get the description of the Ring device that the first active ding occurred from. var activeDingDeviceDescription = activeDings[0].Device.Description;
+    // Get the type of the first active ding. var activeDingType = activeDings[0].Type;
   }

   // Get the list of the user's last 15 dings.